k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 <p>O</p>
 </td>
 <td width="785">
-<p>The Flow version field is optional, and the system will assign it automatically if it is not filled in by the user.
+<p>[Optional] The Flow version can be specified by the user or is automatically assigned by the system.
 The logic for the automatic version number allocation is as follows:</p>
 <p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If there is no other Flow with the same name, the system will automatically set it to 1.</p>
 <p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If there is a Flow with the same name, the system will set the Flow version of the new Flow to one higher than the version number of the Flow with the same name.</p>
 <p>The system will not allow the creation of two Flows with the same name and the same version.</p>